 California law has no “legal limit” for drugs in a person’s system.
 This is unlike California DUI cases where there is a precise blood alcohol concentration (BAC) level that indicates when a driver is driving illegally.

-There is no legal limit for DUID cases because experts cannot agree what concentration of drugs in the bloodstream makes someone too impaired to drive.1
+There is no legal limit for DUID cases because experts cannot agree on what concentration of drugs in the bloodstream makes someone too impaired to drive.1

 As the National Highway Traffic Safety Administration reports:

 “[A]t the current time, specific drug concentration levels cannot be reliably equated with effects on driver performance.”2

 So, California law simply states that it is illegal for someone to drive: